 Essay B: Why Stanford?

-- If you are applying to both the MBA and MSx programs, use Essay B to address your interest in both programs.
+Describe your aspirations and how your Stanford GSB experience will help you realize them.
+If you are applying to both the MBA and MSx programs, use Essay B to address your interest in both programs.

 - Number all pages